-System action: IOCP prints this warning message following the IODEVICE statement in question and continues processing.
+IOCP prints this warning message following the IODEVICE statement in question and continues processing.

-Programmer response: Either delete the PATH keyword in the IODEVICE statement or change the channel path type.
+Either delete the PATH keyword in the IODEVICE statement or change the channel path type.

-ICP317I WARNING STADET KEYWORD IGNORED FOR DEVICES ASSIGNED TO TYPE=xxx CHPIDS
+\\WARNING\\ STADET KEYWORD IGNORED FOR DEVICES ASSIGNED TO TYPE=xxx CHPIDS

-Explanation: You specified the STADET keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
+You specified the STADET keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
 The STADET keyword is meaningful only for devices assigned to CBY, CVC, CNC, CTC, FCV, or FC channel paths.
 IOCP ignores the STADET keyword for all other channel path types.

-System action: IOCP prints this warning message following the IODEVICE statement in question and continues processing.
+IOCP prints this warning message following the IODEVICE statement in question and continues processing.

-Programmer response: Either delete the STADET keyword in the IODEVICE statement or change the channel path type.
+Either delete the STADET keyword in the IODEVICE statement or change the channel path type.

-ICP318I NOTPART AND PARTITION KEYWORDS ARE NOT ALLOWED FOR DEVICES ASSIGNED TO TYPE=xxx CHPIDS
+NOTPART AND PARTITION KEYWORDS ARE NOT ALLOWED FOR DEVICES ASSIGNED TO TYPE=xxx CHPIDS

-Explanation: You specified the NOTPART, PART, or PARTITION keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
+You specified the NOTPART, PART, or PARTITION keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
 The NOTPART and PART or PARTITION keywords in the IODEVICE statement are allowed only for CNC, CTC, FCV, FC, FCP, IQD, OSC, OSD, OSE, OSM, OSN, or OSX channel paths.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Either delete the NOTPART or PART or PARTITION keyword in the IODEVICE statement or change the channel path type.
+Either delete the NOTPART or PART or PARTITION keyword in the IODEVICE statement or change the channel path type.

-WARNING UNITADD KEYWORD IGNORED FOR DEVICES ASSIGNED TO TYPE=xxx
+\\WARNING\\ UNITADD KEYWORD IGNORED FOR DEVICES ASSIGNED TO TYPE=xxx CHPIDS

-Explanation: You specified the UNITADD keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
+You specified the UNITADD keyword in the IODEVICE statement for a device assigned to TYPE=xxx channel paths.
 IOCP ignores the UNITADD keyword for devices assigned to CFS, CFP, CBS, CBP, ICP, CIB, CL5, CS5, channel paths.

-System action: IOCP prints this warning message following the IODEVICE statement in question and continues processing.
+IOCP prints this warning message following the IODEVICE statement in question and continues processing.

-Programmer response: Either delete the UNITADD keyword in the IODEVICE statement or change the channel path type.
+Either delete the UNITADD keyword in the IODEVICE statement or change the channel path type.

-WARNING UNIT=xxxx EXPECTED FOR DEVICES WITH UNIT ADDRESS yy ASSIGNED TO TYPE=zzz CHPIDS
+\\WARNING\\ UNIT=xxxx EXPECTED FOR DEVICES WITH UNIT ADDRESS yy ASSIGNED TO TYPE=zzz CHPIDS

-Explanation: You specified a device type other than xxxx (UNIT keyword) for a device with unit address yy and assigned to TYPE=zzz channel paths.
+You specified a device type other than xxxx (UNIT keyword) for a device with unit address yy and assigned to TYPE=zzz channel paths.
 For OSD, OSE, OSM, and OSX channel paths, IOCP expects devices with unit addresses in the range 00-FD to have a value of OSA and the device with unit address FE to have a value of OSAD.
 For OSN channel paths, IOCP expects the device with unit address FE to have a value of OSAD.

-System action: IOCP prints this warning message following the IODEVICE statement in question and continues processing.
+IOCP prints this warning message following the IODEVICE statement in question and continues processing.

-Programmer response: Change the UNIT keyword value.
+Change the UNIT keyword value.

-ICP321I DEVICE CANNOT BE ACCESSED BY CSS x
+DEVICE CANNOT BE ACCESSED BY CSS x

-Explanation: You specified CSS x in the PATH, PART, PARTITION, or NOTPART keyword in the IODEVICE statement.
+You specified CSS x in the PATH, PART, PARTITION, or NOTPART keyword in the IODEVICE statement.
 However, none of the control units attached to the device have channel paths in that CSS.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Ensure that the CSS ID specified is correct.
+Ensure that the CSS ID specified is correct.
 Check the associated CNTLUNIT and CHPID statements to ensure that there is a channel path from the CSS through a control unit to the device.

-ICP322I NULL DEVICE CANDIDATE LIST SPECIFIED FOR EACH CSS
+NULL DEVICE CANDIDATE LIST SPECIFIED FOR EACH CSS

-Explanation: You specified a null device candidate list for every CSS to which this device has access.
+You specified a null device candidate list for every CSS to which this device has access.
 A device must be accessible by at least one CSS.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Either delete the device or modify the device candidate list so that at least one CSS can access the device.
+Either delete the device or modify the device candidate list so that at least one CSS can access the device.